paceaux/methodius/README.md

 #### `getWordNGrams(text)`
 Gets 2-word pairs from text.

- This doesn't use sentence punctuation as a boundary.
+Note: This doesn't use sentence punctuation as a boundary.
 Should it?

 **Parameters**
 | name  | type  | Description   |
 | ---   |---    | ---           |